Find broken links in the WMS

 NOTES:

-• When using links that are a redirect (e.g., https://mcgill.ca/itsupport/wms instead of https://mcgill.service-now.com/itportal?id=kb_article_view&sysparm_article=KB0010904), the link checker will display a "status code: 301" error.
-This is normal; whenever possible, a direct link should be used instead of a redirect.
+• When using redirect links (e.g., https://mcgill.ca/itsupport/wms instead of https://mcgill.service-now.com/itportal?id=kb_article_view&sysparm_article=KB0010904), the link checker will display a "301 moved permanently" error.
+This is expected.
+Whenever possible, use a direct link instead of a redirect.

-• For links to other WMS sites that do resolve but indicate a "301 Moved Permanently" error, add a trailing slash "/" at the end of the URL so that it will not show up on the broken links reports.
+• For links to other WMS sites that do resolve but still show a "301 Moved Permanently" error, add a trailing slash "/" at the end of the URL to prevent it from appearing on the broken links reports.
 Example: https://www.mcgill.ca/sitename/

 references